adawy20262026-oss/ahmed-adawy-tech-capsules/capsules/python-testing-with-pytest.md

 The goal is not to cover every feature of pytest.

-Instead, we will build a practical understanding of the features that developers use most often:
+Instead, we will build a practical understanding of the features developers use most often:

 - Writing tests
 - Assertions
 - Fixtures
-- Parametrization
+- Parameterization
 - Exception testing
 - Test organization
 - Code coverage
 - Continuous integration
 - Testing a small real-world project
+- Best practices

 By the end of this capsule, you should be able to create a small but useful automated testing system for a Python project.